-Leave behind your legacy by sharing in the mission of Holy Cross High School as it continues to educate and minister to young men.
-By helping Holy Cross with a bequest or trust, you will leave your mark on the lives of future Holy Cross men.
+Leave behind your legacy by sharing in the mission of Holy Cross High School as it continues to educate and minister to young men and women.
+By helping Holy Cross with a bequest or trust, you will leave your mark on the lives of future Holy Cross men and women.

 There are many ways you can make a contribution to the mission of the school.
 Some of the Planned Giving vehicles can be a creative tool for making a gift to Holy Cross High School while also maximizing benefits both to you and the school.
 As you meet with your financial planner, they will know that Planned Giving can offer great tax savings and, at the same time, it may even provide an income flow to you for life.
 Scholarships, financial aid, operating funds, building funds—all are part of the Holy Cross legacy, and you can help us continue and strengthen our mission through various forms of estate planning.

 Please know that Planned Gifts of all sizes are welcome and appreciated.
 Some ways to share in the Mission of Holy Cross:

 Include a provision in your will or trust for the benefit of Holy Cross to ensure that its mission continues for years to come.
 A bequest is easy to arrange, reduces your taxable estate, and allows you to retain your assets throughout your lifetime.
 The flexibility of a bequest permits you to designate a specific dollar amount, percentage of your estate, or a parcel of property.
 If you are considering a bequest to Holy Cross, we recommend that you consult a lawyer who specializes in trusts and estates.